mothepro/verify-bitcoin-message/README.md

 - [ ] more support for address types
 - [ ] explainer what this is, how, and why (why cold storage >>> exchanges)
 - [ ] service worker?
+- [ ] allow invalid messages in prs?

 ### Alternatives